EMsoft-org/EMsoft/Source/pyEMsoft/docs/pyEMsoft.rst

 .. role:: bash(code)
    :language: bash

 This is directly calling the built EMsoft functions from within Python.
 First, the :bash:`.../EMsoftBuild/Release/Bin` folder needs to be added to the path.
-This is directly calling the built EMsoft functions from within Python.
-First, the :bash:`.../EMsoftBuild/Release/Bin` folder needs to be added to the path.
 Second, complete the EMsoft package configuration following the `EMsoft Wiki Package Configuration <https://github.com/EMsoft-org/EMsoft/wiki/Package-Configuration>`_.
 Then, create a Ni.xtal file as defined in `Crystal Data Entry Example <https://github.com/EMsoft-org/EMsoft/wiki/Crystal-Data-Entry-Example>`_.
 This crystal file will later be read into some of the unittests files.